wendy7756/vibe-coding-guide/README_EN.md

 ## What is Vibe Coding

-Vibe Coding is a revolutionary programming approach that transforms traditional hand-coding into collaborative dialogue with AI.
-Developers no longer need to write code line by line; instead, they describe desired functionality in natural language, and AI generates complete, runnable code.
+Vibe Coding is a revolutionary programming approach introduced by OpenAI co-founder Andrej Karpathy in 2025.
+It reimagines software development as a collaborative dialogue between humans and AI.
+Instead of manually writing code line by line, developers describe their goals and requirements using natural language—via text or voice—and the AI generates complete, executable code.
+Developers only need to iterate, provide feedback, and run tests to complete the development process.

 ### Core Definition